gre7if/MyWeather/README.md

 # MyWeather
-App using OpenWeatherMap API, Google Maps API, Core Data and VIPER architecture.
+App using OpenWeatherMap API, Google Maps API, Core Data and VIP architecture.
 It displays the list of cities, detailed weather information and location of a random 10,000 cities on map with clustering.

 **List of cities** (from http://bulk.openweathermap.org/sample/)